infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 > This guideline covers _1.3.3 Sensory characteristics - Level A of the WCAG standard._

-:white_check_mark: **Success criteria**
+:white_check_mark: **Success technique(s)**

 To ensure our app is fully accessible to all users, we should avoid relying on a single characteristic to display elements on the screen.

 **Example:**

 If the action on the screen depends on the button of a particular shape (e.g., "To submit the form press on the round button"), it is recommended to provide additional cues about the button's purpose.
+For example, adding a plus sign to the button that will be appropriately labeled so users using accessibility services will be able to identify the targeted button more easily ("To submit the form press on the round plus button").

 That way, users with visual impairments will be able to understand the button's purpose even if they can't see its shape.

-:no_entry_sign: **Failure criteria**
+:no_entry_sign: **Failures**

 - Designing elements that are hard to distinguish and rely on only one characteristic to be visible on the screen.